elaitala/ProjectZero/README.md

 -Player presses start and game begins
   - Player uses arrow keys to navigate traffic
   - Right and left moves laterally/changes lane
-  - Forward and back accelerates and brakes
 - Game scrolls from top to bottom at static speed until determined end
-- Cars can randomly shift in their lanes and squeeze your path

 Game Logic:
 - Each car operates within 1 of 3 lanes